neurobin/lcrypt/README.md

 #Test suit:
-The *test* directory contains a simple Bash script named **check.sh**.It creates two local dummy sites and <span class="warning">exposes them publicly (careful) on Internet using ngrok</span>, then creates *account key*, *dom.key*, *CSR* for these two sites and gets the certificate and chain.
+The **test** directory contains a simple Bash script named **check.sh**.
+It creates two local dummy sites and <span class="warning">exposes them publicly (careful) on Internet using ngrok</span>, then creates *account key*, *dom.key*, *CSR* for these two sites and gets the certificate and chain.
 The location of these two sites are */home/user/letsacme-host1* and */home/user/letsacme-host2*.
 The certificates are retrieved twice: first, by using Document Root and second, by using Acme Dir.

-Part of this script requires root privilege (It needs to create custom sites on localhost).
+Part of this script requires root privilege (It needs to create custom sites on localhost and restart apache2).

 This script depends on various other scripts/tools.
 An **inst.sh** file is provided to install/download the dependencies.